nimdone/nimdone-88471/src/pages/index.md

     type: section_posts
     background: gray
     title: Research
-meta_title: 'nimdone: Innovative way to search pubmed and make powerpoint presentations'
+meta_title: 'Nimdone - Make PowerPoint Medical Presentation & PPT Templates'
 meta_description: >-
-  nimdone is a custom-built tool to make powerpoint presentations in medicine.
-  It offers a new search experience within PubMed, user can organize papers into an online library and try an innovative way to design presentations
+  Nimdone is a platform where you can make medical PowerPoint presentation templates.
+We offer animated medical, doctor, healthcare, and hospital PowerPoint and ppt templates.
+You can get a new search experience within PubMed and makes your own professional-looking PowerPoint medical presentation templates.
 template: landing
 ---